On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes

 \section{Analytic side}

-Let $E/\Q$ be an elliptic curve of conductor $N$, $p\nmid 2N$ be a prime of good reduction for $E$, and $K$ be an imaginary quadratic field satisfying hypotheses (\ref{eq:intro-Heeg}), (\ref{eq:intro-spl}), and (\ref{eq:intro-disc}) from the introduction; in particular, $p=v\bar{v}$ splits in $K$.
+Let $E/\Q$ be an elliptic curve of conductor $N$, $p\nmid 2N$ a prime of good reduction for $E$, and $K$ an imaginary quadratic field satisfying hypotheses (\ref{eq:intro-Heeg}), (\ref{eq:intro-spl}), and (\ref{eq:intro-disc}) from the introduction; in particular, $p=v\bar{v}$ splits in $K$.

-In this section, assuming $E[p]^{ss}=\mathbb{F}_p(\phi)\oplus\mathbb{F}_p(\psi)$ as $G_\Q$-modules, we prove an analogue of Theorem~\ref{MAINalgside} on the analytic side, relating the Iwasawa invariants of an anticyclotomic $p$-adic $L$-function of $E$ to the Iwasawa invariants for the anticyclotomic Katz $p$-adic $L$-functions attached to $\phi$ and $\psi$.
+In this section, assuming $E[p]^{ss}=\mathbb{F}_p(\phi)\oplus\mathbb{F}_p(\psi)$ as $G_\Q$-modules, we prove an analogue of Theorem~\ref{MAINalgside} on the analytic side, relating the Iwasawa invariants of an anticyclotomic $p$-adic $L$-function of $E$ to the Iwasawa invariants of anticyclotomic Katz $p$-adic $L$-functions attached to $\phi$ and $\psi$.